 While VoIP and Wi-Fi are two different technologies, together, they create a powerful communications combination.
 With Wi-Fi, mobile phones can be used for VoIP calls, allowing employees to roam the office without being tied to their desks.
 Let's look at how this technology works in more detail.

-Understanding VoIP Over Wi-Fi Network
+What is VoIP Over Wi-Fi Network?

 VoIP allows you to use an IP-based phone to make voice calls over the internet, which often can be a regular telephone that uses a VoIP adapter.
 Analog phone signals are converted to digital in the adapter, making the phone appear as an IP-based phone.